Israel–South Africa relations: 1967-73: Israel alianated from Africa

+1973–1987: Strategic cooperation

 The 1973 Yom Kippur War, however, came with "the near-complete collapse of Israel's position in Africa."
 By the end of 1973, all but four African states had severed diplomatic relations with Israel.
 This was partly due to the 1973 oil embargo instituted by the Organization of Petroleum Exporting Countries against Israel's Western partners, which reinforced a new alliance between the Arab and Sub-Saharan African states.
 According to Naomi Chazan, the oil embargo also created a partial rupture in Israel's relations with the West.
 After 1973, Israel sought closer ties with South Africa, a decision which has often been analysed as a pragmatic response to the former's increased international isolation – supported by what journalist Thomas Friedman describes as its newfound "'realpolitik' attitude that Israel has too few friends in the world to be choosey about its partners in trade and arms sales".
 A related but somewhat different interpretation posits a concerted effort to shore up a strategic tripartite alliance between South Africa, Israel, and the United States.
 This arrangement would have supported the American policy of containment in Africa, according to the Economist by allowing the United States to use Israel "as a clandestine conduit to South Africa" amid escalating public and international condemnation of the South African regime.
 The interests of South African Jews also remained an avowed foreign policy concern of the Israeli government.

 "For years, Israel's policy toward South Africa was one of deliberate ambiguity – publicly condemning apartheid, while privately maintaining a pragmatic and mutually beneficial array of commercial and military ties."